jandelgado/rabtap/README.md

 ### Examples

-The following examples expect a RabbitMQ broker running on localhost:5672 and the management API available on port 15672.
+The following examples assume a RabbitMQ broker running on localhost:5672 and the management API available on port 15672.
 Easiest way to start such an instance is by running `docker run -ti --rm -p 5672:5672 -p 15672:15672 rabbitmq:3-management` or similar command to start a RabbitMQ container.

 #### Broker info

+The `info` command uses the REST API of RabbitMQ to gather and display topolgy related information from the broker.
+Example:

 * `$ rabtap info --api http://guest:guest@localhost:15672/api --consumers` -
   shows exchanges, queues and consumers of given broker in an tree view (see [screenshot](#screenshots)).

+If `RABTAP_APIURI` environment variable is set, the command reduces to `$ rabtap info --consumers`

 #### Wire-tapping messages

-The `tap` command allows to tap to multiple exchanges, with optionally specifying binding keys.
+The `tap` command allows to tap exchanges and transparently receives messages sent to the exchanges.
 Rabtap automatically reconnects on connections failures.
 The syntax of the `tap` command is `rabtap tap [--uri URI] EXCHANGES` where the `EXCHANGES` argument specifies the exchanges and binding keys to use.
 The `EXCHANGES` argument is of the form `EXCHANGE:[KEY][,EXCHANGE:[KEY]]*`.